jacastillol/drl_collab_compet/README.md

 ## Instructions
 ### Configuration File
 To run the main program you have to create a configuration file called `*.ini` where you can set all important parameters (e.g, the networks architectures, learning Adam algorithms, replay memory, and others).
 The repository has an example file `params_example.ini` that you can copy and rename.

-Here is an example of a configuration file,
+Configuration files has two important field, `PARAMS` where you configure all the parameters and `FILES` where you have to set the path to the Unity application game.
+Here is an example of a configuration file in Linux,

-    ```python
+    ```
     [PARAMS]
     # max. number of episode to train the agent
     n_episodes:      2000